rerobots/workspaces/types/basic_kobuki.md

 Description
 -----------

+The **basic_kobuki** workspace type has a freely moving robot that is a simple combination of a Kobuki mobile base, a Raspberry Pi, and laser range finder.
+It is contained in a space that can be different among deployments of this type;
+however, in all cases, it is indoors in an office-like environment.

 The workspace type has two compute nodes:

 1. hostname `rrc0`: offboard (physically outside the reachable space); x86_64 GNU/Linux box.